-Sustainability has become a very significant part of everyday curriculums, and in my opinion, it should be even more important since we live in an age when we are witnessing the steady decline of various ecosystems, and unfortunately, a steady increase of pollution and destruction.
-One of the topics that surfaced in teacher groups is laminating: How to laminate with a low-waste and keep your classroom environmentally friendly?
+Sustainability has become a very significant part of everyday curriculums.
+I=n my opinion, it should be even more important since we live in an age when we are witnessing the steady decline of various ecosystems, and unfortunately, a steady increase of pollution and destruction.
+One of the topics that surfaced in teacher groups is laminating: How to laminate with low waste and keep your classroom environmentally friendly?

 Despite being genuinely inclined towards outdoor education and environmental education, I can’t help but love worksheets and flashcards.
 I love to use them, design them, and share them with my colleagues.
-Being a preschool teacher who teaches in English in a non-native country, flashcards are a must, and practicing graphomotor skills is crucial.
+As a preschool teacher who teaches English in a non-native country, flashcards are a must, and practicing graphomotor skills is crucial.
 Our main alphabet is Cyrillic, which means that children first learn the Cyrillic, and then the Latin alphabet.

-Since I started this article with a grim premise, I believe I need to continue with a happy thought – Yes, you can laminate with low waste.
-Here are some things you need to do in order to make the laminating almost completely waste-free, or at least, low-waste.
+Since I started this article with a grim premise, I need to continue with a happy thought.
+Yes, you can laminate with low waste.
+Here are some things you need to do to make the laminating almost completely waste-free or low-waste.

 7 low-waste things to do when you laminate for your classroom

 1. Don’t laminate every single piece of paper.

 Do you really need to laminate that paper you will use only once?
 Reflect on your practice and think about the following things: What are my favorite activities?
-Which lesson plans I plan to adapt, improve, and use again?
+Which lesson plans do I plan to adapt, improve, and use again?
 Are these activities effective?
 Do my students like the activities as much as I did?